Does everyone have to complete an income assessment for a Home Care Package?

 The income tested care fee is an extra contribution that some people pay, as determined through an income assessment.

-These amounts change with indexation on 20 March and 20 September every year and are up to date as at 20 March 2022.
+These cap amounts change with indexation on 20 March and 20 September every year and are up to date as at 20 September 2024.

 Your income tested care fee is calculated by Services Australia.
 This fee will reduce the subsidy the government contributes towards your Home Care Package.